The time is now for improving advancement at HBCUs

 Many schools just aren’t asking people to give.
-It’s time to start relying on individual donations and prioritizing advancement: Hire full-time advancement and alumni engagement personnel..
+It’s time to start relying on individual donations and prioritising advancement: Hire full-time advancement and alumni engagement personnel.

 Figure out how to connect with students before they graduate and leave campus.
 Students should hear about how the institution runs, and they should learn how philanthropy is improving the institution.
 It’s even better when students are engaged with alumni—through mentoring, events, LinkedIn groups, and webinars, where students can learn from alumni in their desired career fields.

 Show how, with as little or as much as you can give, a passionate belief in the institution can make a difference.
 Truly engaged alumni believe that they are obligated to support the opportunities the institution represents to students and communities.
 Alumni often think, the institution will be fine, they don’t need donations.
 This is what tuition covers, this is what federal funding covers.
 This is what corporate funding covers.

 Alums should understand the value of their investment.
 So, lay it out.
 Lay out the funding shortfall.
 Let alumni know where funding is needed, and why.
 And demonstrate the value of giving—giving any amount.
 And don’t wait to start building that relationship until after graduation.